rajen-shres/cobalt/docs/utilities_overview.rst

     </ul>

 hx_target specifies which CSS identifier to replace with the results.

+You can specify either delete_item, which will be inserted into a generic string, or delete_message which will totally replace the generic string.

 You need to add an attribute to your list of objects called hx_post to define what the url should be for the delete action.
 You can do this in